CANDLE Shared Installation¶

 but are recommended for readability.

-&control
+&control section¶

-section contains all settings aside from those
+The &control section contains all settings aside from those

-specified in the &default_model
+specified in the &default_model and ¶m_space sections

-sign are optional, and each keyword setting should be on its own
+= sign are optional, and each keyword setting should be on its own

-ultimately gets interpreted by bash
+line.
+Each value ultimately gets interpreted by bash and hence

 is taken to be a string by default; thus, quotes are not necessary for

-string value
+string values.

-Here is a list of possible keyword
+Here is a list of possible keywords and their default values

-, then the keyword is required), as specified in
+(if None, then the keyword is required), as specified in

 $CANDLE/wrappers/site-specific_settings.sh: